-This will allow the data to be exported in either JPEG (.jpg), GIF (.gif) or bitmap (.bmp) graphical formats.
-The GIF format is the most compact, usually looks best, and is ideal for web publishing of your altitude data.
+This will allow the data to be exported in either JPEG (.jpg) or bitmap (.bmp) graphical formats.
 Click the "Export" button.
 Select the filename and path when prompted and click "Ok".
 A window will display allowing you to specify the size of the output, and also to select whether it is displayed in color or black and white: